jlmelville/drnb/README.md

 ## Embedding

 See the notebooks in `notebooks/embed-pipeline`.
+See the `notebooks/experiments.ipynb` for comparing multiple methods against different datasets.
+See `notebooks/plot-options.ipynb` for more information on controlling plot output.

 ### Using plotly